alan-turing-institute/alexa-room-finder/docs/alexa-sdk.md

 ## Line 4: Registering Handlers

 This registers your skill-specific listeners, in the `handler` object, following the method described above.
 A useful thing to note, is that not all of these listeners have to be events.
 If you're like me and you want to use them for abstraction, non-intent handlers can be useful.
-For example, I like register like a `':askHandler'` listener that automatically sets speech attributes (for repeating) and then emits ask:
+For example, I like to register a `':askHandler'` listener that automatically sets speech attributes (for repeating) and then emits ask:

 ```javascript
 ':askHandler': function(speechOutput, repromptSpeech) {